Fabiensk/OsmosisHeatmap/README.md

 The sources of the plugin itself is offered under the [GNU Lesser General Public License version 3](https://www.gnu.org/licenses/lgpl.html), or (at your option) any later version (like the [source-code of Osmosis](https://github.com/openstreetmap/osmosis) itself).

-The directory "html" contains a sample webpage displaying the generated data as a heatmap.
+The directory "misc" contains a sample webpage displaying the generated data as a heatmap.
 Please note:

 * That this page uses the tiles of the OpenStreetmap servers, which have a [usage policy](http://wiki.openstreetmap.org/wiki/Tile_usage_policy) you should read first.
 Basically, accessing it as an average individual is permitted (at the time of writing).